aeosntw/wisp-server-python/README.md

   --allow-private       Allow connections to private IP addresses.
   --log-level LOG_LEVEL
                         The log level (either debug, info, warning, error, or critical).
   --threads THREADS     The number of threads to run the server on.
 By default it uses all CPU cores.
+(Linux only) --proxy PROXY         The url of the socks5h, socks5, sock4a, socks4 or http proxy to use.
 ```

 ## Roadmap: